Tips for assessing and treating occupants of a structure fire

 The contents of smoke can vary based on what objects have been burning.
 A typical home is constructed of common materials like wood, brick or concrete but a home is also filled with appliances, clothes, furniture and other items.
 These items are made of plastic and synthetic materials and may contain chemicals in liquid or gas form.

 When synthetic materials burn, they create a variety toxic gases including carbon monoxide, hydrogen cyanide and phosgene.
 It is important to recognize the possibility that a victim removed from a fire in an enclosed space may have been exposed to these gases and may be suffering from symptoms associated with that exposure.

 Carbon monoxide is a byproduct of incomplete combustion and is slightly lighter than air which means that it will rise from the point of a fire and move upwards.
-In the case of the scenario, a fire in the basement and on the first floor will produce carbon monoxide which moves upward in the house.
-Since the patient’s bedroom is on the second floor, he was in a location where carbon monoxide would built up first resulting in exposure despite the absence of obvious thermal burns.
+A fire in the basement or a first floor will produce carbon monoxide, which moves upward in the house.
+A victim found on a second floor would likely be exposed to carbon monoxide despite the absence of obvious thermal burns.

 Carbon monoxide binds to the hemoglobin in the blood more readily than oxygen does and is less likely to be released than oxygen .
 This means that hemoglobin will be occupied by the carbon monoxide and will be unable to bind oxygen for transport around the body.
 Because of this behavior, carbon monoxide is also an asphyxiant: the patient enters a hypoxic state despite the availability of oxygen in the ambient air.

 Some assessment techniques, like pulse oximetry, may not be useful in carbon monoxide poisoning patients as detailed below.